JaredJayDance/elastik-fellowship/README.md

 - **State Management**
     I have never used React Context API before so I would have had to conduct research and decided the best way to apply it to my project.

+- **Deploying the application**
+    To deploy this application begin by making a copy of the git repository.
+Then log in to AWS, navigate to AWS Amplify and click "Create New App" then follow along with the process and select your newly copied repo to deploy the provided code.